 In a large multi-user system, the domain parameters could be individually selected by each user or could be shared by mutual agreement.
-If the parameters are not shared, then the domain choice becomes part of the public key and as the domain parameters can be some three times the size of the basic public key it is normal to use domain sharing.
+Creating a domain with its own parameters is complex and therefore only done for research purposes, custom cryptographic applications, or to meet very specific security requirements.